AeternoAI/aeterno-template-dev/README.md

 ## Overview

-This repository is a storage location for:
+This repository contains Cursor IDE configurations and rules that improve development workflow and AI-assisted programming.
+The repository focuses on:
-1. `.cursor` rules and configurations for the Cursor IDE
+1. Enhanced AI agent definitions through the `.cursor/rules/agent.mdc` file
-2. Development tools that enhance productivity for AeternoAI projects
+2. Context-specific rules in the `.cursor/rules/context/` directory
-3. VS Code settings for consistent development environments
+3. Tool-specific rules in the `.cursor/rules/tools/` directory

 ## Table of Contents